Ride Logistics

 Pedal for Pride is a fun, self-supported ride with a small crew.
 Riders are expected to handle pacing, nutrition, and most roadside fixes independently while looking out for each other.

-• Rider responsibility: each rider manages hydration, fueling, and on-bike readiness.
+• Daily responsibility: riders manage pacing, hydration, fueling, and on-bike readiness.

 • RV home base: camp anchor for nightly regroup, recovery, and team check-ins.